SamiNenno/NewsPoll/README.md

 **11.** Functional Programming (prove that you have covered all functional aspects in your code as

     - only final data structures
-    - (mostly) side effect free functions
+    - (mostly) side effect free functions -> See Newscounter.py "relative_count()"
-    - the use of higher-order functions
+    - the use of higher-order functions -> See Newscounter.py "relative_count()"
-    - functions as parameters and return values
+    - functions as parameters and return values -> See Newscounter.py "relative_count()"
-    - use closures / anonymous functions
+    - use closures / anonymous functions -> See Lambda Function in Newscounter.py "datecasting()"